 Not on view

-Purchase, with funds from the Mrs. Percy Uris Bequest and the Painting and Sculpture Committee
+Whitney Museum of American Art, New York; purchase, with funds from the Mrs. Percy Uris Bequest and the Painting and Sculpture Committee

 Rights and reproductions